Les Préaux: Former Chapman Factory building

 During the 19th century and the first half of the 20th century, the valley experienced a remarkable industrial boom.
 The four mills formerly belonging to the abbeys were bought by the Revolution and then transformed by bakers and manufacturers.
 As such, the fate of the mill Saint-Pierre near the Fortin fountain is evocative.
 Originally a wheat mill, it became a wire laundry in 1855, and hydraulic energy is then used to power a mechanical weaver.
 In 1868, then in 1885, the factory was successively taken over by companies specializing in the production of fabrics, then waxed or varnished fabrics.
 The industrial site was booming, several buildings were built, and a steam engine was installed to replace the mill.
 In 1888, the company was taken over by Chapman, which until the 1930s carried out modernization work to improve the manufacturing process of oilcloths.
 In 1949, the factory was taken over by the company Les Fils d'Émile Sénéchal.
 In 1979–1980, the factory stopped its activity.

 Population

-The population data given in the table and graph below for 1962 and earlier are excluding the former commune of Saint-Michel-de-Préaux, absorbed in 1844.
+The population data given in the table below for 1841 and earlier are excluding the former commune of Saint-Michel-de-Préaux, absorbed in 1844.